 A. ASEAN Goals

-1. Accelerate economic growth, social progress and cultural development in the region through joint efforts in a spirit of equality and friendship to strengthen the foundations of a prosperous and peaceful community of Southeast Asian nations.
+1. Accelerate economic growth, social progress, and cultural development in the region through joint efforts in a spirit of equality and friendship to strengthen the foundations of a prosperous and peaceful community of Southeast Asian nations.

-2. Promote active cooperation and mutual assistance on issues of common interest in the economic, social, technical, scientific and administrative fields.
+2. Promote active Cooperation and mutual assistance on issues of common interest in the economic, social, technical, scientific, and administrative fields.

-5. Cooperate more effectively to increase their agricultural and industrial utilization, expand trade and study international commodity issues, improve transportation and communication facilities, and improve people’s living standards.
+5. Cooperate more effectively to increase agricultural and industrial utilization, expand trade and study international commodity issues, improve transportation and communication facilities, and improve people’s living standards.

 6. To promote the study of Southeast Asia.

-7. To maintain close and fruitful cooperation with various international and regional organizations having similar aims, and to look after every possibility for close cooperation among themselves.
+7. To maintain close and fruitful Cooperation with various international and regional organizations having similar aims and to look after every possibility for close Cooperation among themselves.

 B. Background to the Establishment of ASEAN